hd-UQ/cd_dynamax/src/notebooks/tutorial/README.md

+# Tutorials: cd-dynamax for filtering, parameter and drift estimation

 This tutorial performs filtering and parameter identification for data coming from the Lorenz 63 system.

 In all cases, we assume: